Splash and Bubbles

-Splash and Bubbles (also known as Jim Henson's Splash and Bubbles) is an American computer-animated children's television series created by John Tartaglia.
+Splash and Bubbles (also known as Jim Henson's Splash and Bubbles) is an American animated children's television series created by John Tartaglia.
 The series debuted on PBS Kids on November 23, 2016, after Wild Kratts: Creatures of the Deep Sea.
 It is produced using motion capture that blends with animatronic interfaces which enables the crew to make animation.

 Premise

 Splash and Bubbles follows a yellowback fusilier (though at times he and the narrator claim that he is a yellowtail fusilier), Splash, who settles in Reeftown after looking all over the ocean.
 He then befriends Bubbles, a mandarin dragonet, and the duo, along with friends Dunk and Ripple, explore the reef to venture and make new friends.
 Each episode also includes a documentary segment, Get Your Feet Wet, which features kids asking questions that are occasionally followed up by a musical number.